wumm-project/Seminar-W21/Lecture/README.md

 * Storytelling and action
 * Information and language

-## January 13: Knowledge and Action
+## December 16: Knowledge and Action

 __Literature__:
 * Berger, Luckmann (1969/1994): The Social Construction of Reality.
 In